codenotary/codenotary.io/src/pages/blog/VMware_vSphere_VM_CPU_Issues_Can_Hit_Your_VM_Performance.md

 ![](/images/blog/vmcpu1-image1.png)

-[**CNIL Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) offers to monitor the CPU usage of ESXi hosts in the VMware vSphere environment.
+[**Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) offers to monitor the CPU usage of ESXi hosts in the VMware vSphere environment.

 ![](/images/blog/vmcpu1-image2.png)

-[**CNIL Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) also helps you to monitor the following metrics effectively and without any hassle:
+[**Metrics and Logs**](https://www.codenotary.com/products/metrics-and-logs/) also helps you to monitor the following metrics effectively and without any hassle:

 **VM CPU Ready (Total Across All vCPUs)**